 I didn’t realize nougat was such a popular Canadian candy until I visited La Nougaterie Quebec.
 It’s located in an unassuming shop off the main road in Ile d’Orleans.
 When we arrived, the employees were eager to share samples of these delectable treats!

 Here’s an interesting side note: Nougat is the candy of choice for athletes, as it has lots of energy and very few calories.
-So, it’s practically a health food, right?
+So, it’s practically a healthy food, right?

 Cassis Monna & Filles